-At December 31, 2023, we had an aggregate investment totaling approximately \$29,200 in four JVs that are expected to produce approximately 5,200 lots, of which approximately 4,850 lots were controlled by us and the remaining approximately 350 lots were either under contract with unrelated parties or not currently under contract.
-We had additional funding commitments totaling approximately \$11,500 in one of the JVs at December 31, 2023.
-The investment in JVs is reported in the "Other assets" line item on the accompanying consolidated balance sheets.
-None of the JVs had any indicators of impairment as of December 31, 2023.
+At December 31, 2021, we had an aggregate investment totaling approximately \$20,300 in four JVs that are expected to produce approximately 2,300 finished lots, of which approximately 1,900 lots were controlled by us and the remaining approximately 400 lots were either under contract with unrelated parties or not currently under contract.
+We had additional funding commitments totaling approximately \$2,500 in one of the JVs at December 31, 2021.